mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-#### Now that all the data was stored in a single source, I ran a few tests to ensure data integrity.
-This query checked for duplicate values in the ride_id column by comparing the unique ride_id values with the total number of ride_ids:
+* Now that all the data was stored in a single source, I ran a few tests to ensure `data integrity`.
+This query checked for `duplicate` values in the ride_id column by comparing the unique ride_id values with the total number of ride_ids:

 <br>